Xi Yuan station

 Xi Yuan station (西苑站 (Xī Yuàn Zhàn)) is an interchange station between Line 4 and Line 16 of the Beijing Subway.
-Also, there is enough space to build another platform in between Line 4 and Line 16 platform for a potential Line 15 westward extension.
-The station was the terminus of Line 16 until December 31, 2020, when it was extended south to Ganjia Kou.
+The station originally opened on September 28, 2009, along with the rest of Line 4.
+Line 16 was opened on December 31, 2016, and the station served as the southern terminus of Line 16 until December 31, 2020, when it was extended south to Ganjia Kou.

 Station layout

-Both the line 4 and line 16 stations have underground island platforms.
+Both the Line 4 and Line 16 stations have underground island platforms.
+The lines are connected through a 120m long Y-shaped walkway, allowing transfers without leaving platform level.

+There is enough space to build another platform in between the Line 4 and Line 16 platforms for a potential Line 15 westward extension.

 Exits

 There are 5 exits, lettered A, B1, B2, C1, and C2.
 Exit A is accessible.